An Honest Spectrum Internet Review, According to Customers

 Spectrum Internet is the way to go if you need a reliable home Wi-Fi connection and can’t get fiber internet in your area.
 You would get faster speeds from most fiber providers, but Spectrum is much more widely available and still gets you excellent speeds at a reasonable price.

 “I would say it’s standard and reliable,” Sakia Anwar, a Spectrum customer in Queens, New York, told Reviews.org in an interview.
-Like many of its customers, Anwar chose Spectrum because it’s the fastest and most reliable option in her area.
+Like many customers, Anwar chose Spectrum because it’s the fastest and most reliable option in her area.

 “They’re very affordable, and if I’m having an issue, they’re very good about troubleshooting,” said Sakia Anwar, a Spectrum customer in Queens, New York.